Unlimited data SIM plans

 From the Digital team

-"With many of us working from home right now, an unlimited data deal gives you the additional benefit of being able to use your phone as a Wi-Fi hotspot.
-To find the right deal for you, shop around and compare unlimited deals with plans that have a large data allowance.
-Then you can work out which would be the most cost-effective."
+"An unlimited data deal gives you the additional benefit of being able to use your phone as a Wi-Fi hotspot.
+To find the right deal for you, shop around and compare unlimited deals with plans that have a large data allowance."

 Why use Compare the Market?